Skip to main content

 <!-- Match if t_score is between 5 and 10 (including 5 and 10) -->

-<variable id="reached-score" var="t_score">[5,10]</variable>
+<variable id="reached_score" var="t_score">[5,10]</variable>

 <!-- Match if t_score is between 5 and 10 (excluding 5 and 10) -->

-<variable id="reached-score" var="t_score">(5,10)</variable>
+<variable id="reached_score" var="t_score">(5,10)</variable>

 <!-- Match if t_score is between 0 and 10 (including 0 and excluding 10) -->